 Mark Twain and Boyce House were storytellers and lovers of the tall tale.
 Mark Twain celebrated a jumping frog of Calaveras County.
 Boyce House celebrated a horned frog of Eastland County.

 Boyce House may have had the Twainian touch, but the event he turned into national news in 1928 seemed more up the dark alley of Edgar Allan Poe: Horned frog suffers premature burial, rises from the crypt thirty-one years later—alive!

 The story of Old Rip was the second (see Part 1) news event that Boyce House scooped in two months in 1927-1928.
 His coverage of these two events would carry him from small-town Eastland to big-city Fort Worth, where he would live, write, achieve fame, die, and be buried.

 Boyce House was born in Arkansas in 1896, son of a country newspaper editor.
-House moved to Texas for his health in 1920, just in time to get caught up in the 1919-1921 Ranger oil boom in Eastland County.
+House moved to Texas for his health in 1920 during the Ranger oil boom in Eastland County.
 By 1921 he was editor of the Eastland newspaper.

 In an article in the Star-Telegram in 1938 House recalled the saga of Old Rip:

 “In the summer of 1897, the cornerstone of the new [Eastland County] courthouse was to be laid.
 [Ernest] Wood was to have a doubly important role in the ceremonies because, besides being County Clerk, he was a member of the town band which was to render appropriate music.
 As he started from his home, he noticed that his little son, Will, was playing with a horned frog.
 Wood picked up the frog and continued to town.
 His duties as cornet player prevented him from personally placing the critter in the cornerstone, but he turned the animal over to a friend who actually deposited the frog therein.”